techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_07/3_Advantages_Of_the_Cloud/assignment.md

 # [3/ Advantages of the cloud]

-that make the cloud appealing to businesses.
+Azure lists 6 benefits of cloud computing.
+These are fundamental characteristics that make the cloud appealing to businesses.
 Keep in mind that this also serves as a marketing tool to introduce Azure to new customers.
 Therefore, it's also an important part of the AZ-900 exam.

 The six benefits of cloud computing are: